Jarl-Bjoern/Yggdrasil/README.md

 ```

 # Customize your installation
-You can open the configuration file and add your own tools to the list to customize it to your liking (Make sure that the heading must always begin with a #).
+You can open the configuration file and add your own tools to the list to customize it to your liking (Make sure that the heading must always begin with a **#**).

-You can also build the file from scratch yourself.
-To do this, navigate to the directory Config/Custom and edit the file install.txt
 ```bash
 # APT
 feroxbuster